mshagirov/pythonlab/_01-introduction/03_strings.md

 permalink: /introduction/03
 ---

-We now know that Python executes your code sequentially line-by-line, and how you can do basic arithmetics in it.
-Next, let's see how Python represents text.

-In Python, *strings* represent text and you define them with `' '` or `" "`.
-E.g.,
-`'this is a string'` and `"this is also a string"`.
-We actually used strings when we were printing greeting text.
+In Python, *strings* represent text objects.
+Python uses single and double quotes, `'...'` or `"..."`, to define a string.
+We have already used strings when printing greeting text in the introduction page.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>
-print('this is a string')
-print("this is also a string")
+print('special order')
+print("special order")
 </script></pre></div>

 Strings can contain quotes and other special characters.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>
+print("single quotes '...'")
+print('double quotes "..."')
-print("Insure the return of organism for 'analysis'") print('"double quotes"') print('or include quotes \" and \' by escaping with \\ character')
+print('or include quotes \" and \' by escaping with \\ character')
 </script></pre></div>

-Here is an example of *new line* character `\n`:
+For example, use `\n` to include the *new line* character.
+As its name suggests, `\n` creates new lines in text files and when printing them.
+These types of characters that start with the backwards slash `\` are called *escape sequences*.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>